Machine-Maker/ShootingGallery/README.md

 # ShootingGallery
-A bukket plugin that creates shooting arenas
+A bukkit plugin that creates shooting arenas